 New HCV treatments allow a much larger portion of the HCV population to be treatment candidates, and to have a high likelihood of treatment success.
-However, providers who are considering treatment of HCV-infected patients must be knowledgeable about the optimal selection of patients for antiviral therapy, appropriate use and choice of HCV medications, and monitoring throughout the treatment course.
+However, providers who are considering treatment of HCV-infected patients must be knowledgeable about the optimal selection of patients for antiviral therapy, appropriate use and choice of HCV medications, and treatment monitoring.
 Specifically, providers need to perform a pre-treatment assessment, including determination of liver disease severity, comorbidities, and patient likelihood of adherence to treatment and monitoring.
 Assessment of potential DDIs (e.g., acid-reducing agents, statins) with HCV antiviral therapy is critical prior to starting HCV treatment.

-HCV experts include hepatologists, general gastroenterologists, infectious disease specialists, and other individual providers with expertise in HCV such as mid-level providers or clinical pharmacists with advanced training.
+HCV experts include hepatologists, general gastroenterologists, infectious disease specialists, and other individual providers with expertise in HCV such as advanced practice providers or clinical pharmacists with advanced training.
 In addition to specialists, HCV treatment can be provided by non-specialists, including general internist or family medicine physicians who have been educated and trained in HCV therapy and have access to specialists for support, either through direct contact or telemedicine.
 Furthermore, trained advanced practice nurses, nurse practitioners, physician assistants, or clinical pharmacists can independently evaluate and manage patients receiving HCV antiviral therapy.
-Mid-level providers and clinical pharmacists play an important role in providing patient education about HCV and antiviral treatment (side effects, DDIs, missed doses, etc.), assessment of adverse events, ordering blood tests and monitoring patients throughout the treatment course, as well as prescribing DAA agents.
+Advanced practice providers play an important role in providing patient education about HCV and antiviral treatment (side effects, DDIs, missed doses, etc.), assessment of adverse events, ordering blood tests and monitoring patients throughout the treatment course, as well as prescribing DAA agents.

-Principles for patient selection for HCV treatment
+Principles for Patient Selection for HCV Treatment

-All patients with chronic HCV who do not have medical contraindications are potential candidates for antiviral treatment, including patients who become reinfected with HCV after SVR.
-Patients with advanced liver disease are likely to derive the greatest benefit from treatment.
+All patients with chronic HCV who do not have medical contraindications are potential candidates for antiviral treatment, including patients who become reinfected with HCV after achieving SVR.
+Patients with advanced liver disease, extrahepatic manifestations of HCV, or HIV coinfection (with HIV or HBV) are likely to derive the greatest benefit from treatment.